What if clean air benefits during COVID-19 shutdown continued post-pandemic?

-Category: Climate Hits: 0A new study poses a hypothetical question: What if air quality improvements in New York City during the spring COVID-19 shutdown were sustained for five years without the economic and health costs of the pandemic?
+Category: Climate Hits: 1A new study poses a hypothetical question: What if air quality improvements in New York City during the spring COVID-19 shutdown were sustained for five years without the economic and health costs of the pandemic?
 Cumulative benefits during this period would amount to thousands of avoided cases of illness and death in children and adults, as well as associated economic benefits between $32 to $77 billion.

 Read more https://www.sciencedaily.com/releases/2020/12/201221160416.htm